engrit-illinois/Compare-AssignmentRevisions/README.md

 If any of the last three prerequisites aren't met, the script will fail to poll various data for the relevant machine, and will move on to the next.

 ### Instructions
-1. Download and save `Compare-AssignmentRevisions.psm1`.
+1. Download `Compare-AssignmentRevisions.psm1` to `$HOME\Documents\WindowsPowerShell\Modules\Compare-AssignmentRevisions\Compare-AssignmentRevisions.psm1`
-2. Open a Powershell prompt.
-3. Import the module:
-    1. `cd c:\path\to\script`
-    2. `Import-Module .\Compare-AssignmentRevisions.psm1`
-4. Run the module:
+2. Run it, e.g.:
     - `Compare-AssignmentRevisions -SiteCode "MP0" -Provider "sccmcas.company.com" -Collection "Collection Name"`
     - `Compare-AssignmentRevisions -SiteCode "MP0" -Provider "sccmcas.company.com" -Computers "computer-name-01"`
     - `Compare-AssignmentRevisions -SiteCode "MP0" -Provider "sccmcas.company.com" -Computers "computer-name-01","computer-name-02","computer-name-03"`